retorquere/pimsync/davcli/README.md

 # Configuration

 Server details are provided via environment variables.
-Please take care not to leave passwords in your shell history.
+Please take care not to leave sensitive credentials in your shell history.
+Some terminals don't record commands into history if they're preceded by an empty <kbd>Space</kbd>.

 ```console
 > export DAVCLI_BASE_URL=https://fastmail.com